-M.S. in Cyber Security
+M.S. in Cyber Security Degree Type

-Program Goals and Objectives
+Master of Science Program Goals and Objectives

 With the growing demand for expertise in Cyber Security, the Master of Science in Cyber Security (MS-SEC) provides a foundation in computing and security.
 The program balances technical expertise with its application in industry and government spaces.
 The program uses real-world experiential learning and research opportunities to ensure students are prepared for an evolving threat landscape.